dd9jn/rfc4880bis/crypto-refresh.md

 - 56 octets of the native secret key.

-See section 6.2 of {{RFC7748}} for more details about how to use the native octet strings.
+See {{Section 6.2 of RFC7748}} for more details about how to use the native octet strings.
 The value stored in an OpenPGP X448 secret key packet is the original sequence of random octets.
 The value stored in an OpenPGP X448 public key packet is the value X448(secretKey, 5).